saikirangurijal/cloudcentersuite/Content/Compute/Lambda/README.md

 - The new stream record triggers an AWS Lambda function(TestLambdaFunction).
 - If the stream record indicates that a new item is added to table then lambda function will add two fields(Triggered On,UUID) to the existing item of the table
     (Tiggered On indicates time of update and UUID is an unique id of the user created from lambda function).
-- User can find the details of his entry with Triggered on and UUID from Find User functionality of sample php application.
+- User can find the details of his entry with 'Triggered on' and 'UUID' from Find User functionality of sample php application.

 ## Pre-Requisites